 If your employer buys a fully insured policy from a commercial carrier in one state (say, Florida), that policy is regulated by the Florida Department of Insurance.
 When you move to Texas, your policy generally does not extend coverage outside the carrier's licensed service area.
 This means:

-- You may lose in-network coverage entirely if your new state is not in the plan's network.
+- You could lose in-network coverage entirely if your new state is not in the plan's network.

-- Out-of-network care becomes your only option, often with much higher deductibles and co-insurance.
+- Out-of-network care might be your only option, often with much higher deductibles and co-insurance.

 - Emergency care is protected under the No Surprises Act, but routine care and specialist visits are not.

-- You may need to enroll in a new plan through a spouse's employer, COBRA, or the state marketplace (HealthCare.gov).
+- You might need to sign up for a new plan through a spouse's employer, COBRA, or the state marketplace (HealthCare.gov).

 Self-Funded Plans